noflo/noflo.github.io/documentation/index.md

   "version": "0.0.1"
 }
 ```

+You can also create the `package.json` using the `npm init` command.

 Once the `package.json` file is in place, you're ready to install NoFlo.
 Do this by running: